-On a more local scale, mineralisations are often found in headwater areas that serve as sources for rural and urban water supply, or in desert areas, where water required for extraction and processing has to be diverted from elsewhere and other uses.
-With openpit technologies, the local and regional landscape transformations associated with mining become all the more significant.
-Though an extreme case, the surface area of Minera Yanacocha's6 open-pit gold mine in the department of Cajamarca, Peru, exceeds that of the departmental capital city and is visible from outer space (Bury, 2005).
-Meanwhile, modern mines require immense quantities of energy in order to operate, and mine development is often accompanied by construction of dams and hydroelectric plants, or the extension of natural-gas-based energy networks - all introducing further competition over land, water and energy resources between mines and other users.
+Yanacocha's open pit gold mine in the department of Cajamarca, Peru, exceeds that of the departmental capital city and is visible from outer space (Bury, 2005).
+Meanwhile, modern mines require immense quantities of energy in order to operate and mine development is often accompanied by the construction of dams and hydroelectric plants, or the extension of natural gas based energy networks, all introducing further competition over land, water and energy resources between mines and other users.

 These and other environmental impacts have led to green accounting initiatives that seek to give a fuller calculation of the final economic benefits of mining.
-Thus, in Chile, one of the banner countries for the 'mining leads to development' argument, conventional accounting measures suggest that mining contributed between seven and nine percent of the country's GDP during the first half of the 1990s.
-However, environmental economists from the University of Chile and Chile's National Commission for the Environment concluded that traditional accounting methods 'overestimated the economic income generated by the Chilean mining sector...by 20-40 percent' (Figueroa et al., 2002, p.215), even when only factoring in the costs of resource depletion.
-Had additional environmental and health effects of mining - such as air or water pollution - also been included, then the overestimation would have been greater still.
+Thus in Chile, one of the banner countries for the 'mining leads to development' argument, conventional accounting measures suggest that mining contributed between 7 and 9 per cent of the country's GDP during the first half of the 1990s.
+However, environmental economists from the University of Chile and Chile's National Commission for the Environment concluded that such accounting methods 'overestimated the economic income generated by the Chilean mining sector. . . by 20-40 per cent' (Figueroa et al., 2002: 215), even when only factoring in the costs of resource depletion.
+Had additional environmental and health effects of mining, such as air or water pollution, also been included then the overestimation would have been greater still.

-Convergences, divergences
+Convergences, Divergences

-Existing at the interface of academics and activism, the debate on mining, extraction and development has generated its fair share of catchy terms: 'resource curse', 'Dutch disease', 'greed and grievance'.
+Existing at the interface of academics and activism, the debates on mining, extraction and development have generated their fair share of catchy terms: 'resource curse', 'Dutch disease', 'greed and grievance'.
 Indeed, it is perhaps because of their potential political resonance that these terms have been challenged.
-Thus, while some speak of 'the well-documented "resource curse" (Collier and Hoeffler, 2005, p.
-625), others argue that the evidence for the curse is largely an artefact of indicator choice (Brunnschweiler and
+Thus while some speak of 'the well-documented "resource curse" (Collier and Hoeffler, 2005: 625) others argue that the evidence for the curse is largely an artefact of indicator choice (Brunnschweiler and Bulte, 2008).
+For its part, the industry seeks to reframe the debate in terms of the 'resource endowment' rather than 'curse' (ICMM, 2006).